Working Dogs

 With a life expectancy of 10 to 12 years, the Akbash is a medium-lived breed.
 The Akbash is considered a robust, healthy breed with fewer inherited conditions than many pedigrees.

-Common health areas to discuss with your vet for working dogs breeds like the Akbash include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Akbash can be prone to weight gain.
 Measure meals carefully, limit treats, and ensure adequate daily exercise to keep them at a healthy weight.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Akbash's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?